 The customer data platform (CDP) is one of the fastest-growing categories of marketing technology today.
-In order to understand why this category of software has grown rapidly, you have to look at some of the underlying challenges in marketing related to data and personalization.
+In order to understand why, you have to look at some of the underlying challenges in marketing related to data and personalization.

 We live in an era where the customer is in control.
-Amazon can predict what products we will buy next, Netflix recommends the shows we like with great accuracy, and Uber lets us customize trips right down to the type of vehicle we want to travel in.
-Customers expect companies to have an intimate understanding of their preferences, want personalized experiences, and demand fast service.
+Amazon can predict what products we will buy next.
+Netflix recommends the shows we like with great accuracy.
+Customers want personalized experiences and fast service, and expect companies to have an intimate understanding of their preferences.
 It’s no longer a marketing advantage to deliver on this — it’s table stakes.

-The result is disconnected experiences for consumers and the lack of a single source of truth about customers for the marketer.
+The result is a disconnected experience for consumers and the lack of a single source of truth about customers for the marketer.

-The first thing CDPs need to do is connect all of a company’s customer data in a single place.
-That means not only stitching together a single customer ID from many different CRM instances, but also tying together databases that traditionally don’t share customer data, like marketing clouds, service software, and ecommerce engines.
+The first thing CDPs do is connect all of a company’s customer data in a single place.
+That means not only stitching together a single customer ID from many different customer interactions, but also tying together databases that traditionally don’t share data, like marketing clouds, service software, and ecommerce engines.
 We call that customer resolution.

-The next thing CDPs have to do is reconcile the identities we have about our known customers (like email and mobile numbers) with what we know about customers before they share their data with companies (anonymous cookies and mobile device IDs, as an example).
-This way, we can start to associate an interaction that started with an email campaign and continued onto the website with the same customer.
+The next thing CDPs have to do is reconcile our identities for our known customers (like email and mobile numbers) with what we know about customers before they share their data (anonymous cookies and mobile device IDs, as an example).
+This way, we can start to associate a journey that started with an email campaign and continued onto the website with the same customer.
 We think of this as a cross-device identity.

 Once the CDP has created unified profiles of customers, the system has to make that data available in real time so companies can deliver personalized experiences.
-That means connecting customer data to many different types of systems – email-send engines, demand-side platforms, and content management systems.
+That means connecting customer data to many different types of systems, such as email-send engines, demand-side platforms, and content management systems.

 In a nutshell, CDPs are concerned with these primary tasks: data collection, data unification, data activation, and data insights.

-- Suppression: Sometimes the best use of data in marketing isn’t used to better target consumers — but to not target them at all.
-We’ve all had the experience of being targeted online by ads for things we’ve already bought.
-What a waste of money!
 The reason companies have a hard time stopping ads for the sneakers (or car) we have already purchased is disconnected data.
-A unified profile that connects marketing and purchase data enables marketers to optimize their addressable spend by suppressing consumers that have already made a purchase, and redirecting those dollars towards net-new customers, or recommending other products.
+A unified profile that connects marketing and purchase data enables marketers to be smarter with their budgets by suppressing consumers that have already made a purchase, and redirecting those dollars toward net-new customers, or recommending other products.